Consistent Query Answering for Existential Rules with Closed Predicates: BUCQ entailment under semantics

+We can also prove a coNP lower bound for instance checking in the case of acyclic+guarded+sticky dependencies and in the case of full+guarded dependencies.

-The proof is obtained through a reduction from 3-CNF.
-Let $\Sigma$ be the following set of acyclic+guarded+sticky dependencies:
+\begin{theorem} \iclbStatement{acyclic+guarded+sticky}{coNP} \end{theorem} \begin{proof} The proof is obtained through a reduction from 3-CNF.
+Let $\Sigma$ be a set consisting of the following acyclic+guarded+sticky dependencies:

-Then, let $\D$ be the following database that contains: $V(a,0),V(a,1)$ for each variable $a$ occurring in $\phi$; 7 facts $C_1, \ldots, C_7$ for each clause of $\phi$ (each such fact represents an evaluation of the three variables of the clause that make the clause true); and the fact $U$.
+Given a 3-CNF formula $\phi$, we define $\D$ as be the database containing: $V(a,0),V(a,1)$ for each variable $a$ occurring in $\phi$, seven facts $C_1, \ldots, C_7$ for each clause of $\phi$ (each such fact represents an evaluation of the three variables of the clause that make the clause true), and the fact $U$.
+E.g.\ if the $i$-th clause is $\neg a \vee \neg b \vee c$, then: